Back to Portfolio

 • Tempo power quality system designed for AI workload variability

-• OFS industry historically has NO durable moat (commoditized services, cyclical pricing)
+• OFS industry historically has NO durable moat (commoditized, cyclical)

 • Frac pricing compressed low-to-mid single digits despite technology leadership